Skip to content

 Programme

-About Thomas Plogh: Plogh is director of the Dutch Federation of Health.
+About Thomas Plochg: Plochg is director of the Dutch Federation of Health.
 This organisation connects initiatives, stimulates collaboration, and supports the health transition by putting health high on the agenda across strategic, tactical, and operational levels.

 Parallel sessions